5G and multi-access edge computing, or MEC, are two technologies that will undoubtedly integrate in enterprise networks in the future.

 A 5G and MEC model can improve upon existing challenges network teams currently face and enable flexible deployment of new applications.
 This ensures networks will stay up to date with modern infrastructure.

-According to Luk, 5G -- specifically, private 5G -- and MEC integration results in the following two major benefits:
+According to Luk, combining 5G -- specifically, private 5G -- and MEC results in the following two major benefits:

 - Operational simplicity refers to the simplified end-user experiences of enterprise customers.
 Complete consolidation of 5G and MEC will remove network complexities.
 Only one standard interface will be necessary for functionality, so networks will become easier to scale and require less support, she said.

-- Infrastructure benefits of 5G and MEC integration will improve total cost of ownership, reduce space and even eliminate the need for data center environments.
+- Infrastructure benefits of 5G and MEC will improve TCO, reduce space and even eliminate the need for data center environments.

 Even though enterprises don't see 5G and MEC as a single technology, operators see them as connected.
 As a result, operators can offer at least three potential types of deployment, Luk said.